Youth Challenge Program

-The Youth Challenge Program is a program for at-risk youth run by the National Guard of the United States, which consists of Youth Challenge Academies (known as YCA's) in each participating state.
+The Youth ChalleNGe Program is a program for at-risk youth run by the National Guard of the United States (which is why the NG in ChalleNGe is either: Capitalized, Italicized, Bolded or all of the above), which consists of Youth Challenge Academies (known as YCA's) in each participating state.
 The stated mission of the Youth Challenge Program is "to intervene in and reclaim the lives of at-risk youth to produce program graduates with the values, skills, education and self-discipline necessary to succeed as adults."
 The program accepts 16- to 18-year-old male and female high school dropouts who are drug-free and not in trouble with the law.
 The program lasts for 17½ months.
 The first 5½ months are part of the quasi-military Residential Phase.
 The last 12 months are part of the Post-Residential Phase.
 Most participants will earn their GED or a high school diploma by the end of their Residential Phase.

 The program is one of many programs administered by the National Guard Bureau that address leadership, life skills, and physical training.

 Phases

-Acclimation Phase
+Acclimation phase

 The program begins with a 2-week Acclimation Phase where candidates can adjust to the physical, mental, and disciplined aspects of the program.
 At the end of the Acclimation Phase, candidates graduate to cadets and begin the Residential Phase of the program.

-Residential Phase
+Residential phase

-The Residential Phase is a 22-week long phase and the main phase of the Youth Challenge Program.
+The residential phase is a 22-week long phase and the main phase of the Youth Challenge Program.
 During the Residential Phase, Cadets will attend school, participate in physical training, learn the values of discipline and teamwork, and explore numerous career opportunities.

-Post Residential Phase
+Post-residential phase

-The Post Residential Phase is a 12-month period that focuses on placement.
+The post-residential phase is a 12-month period that focuses on placement.
 Cadets must secure positive placement via a job, returning to high school, enrolling in college or a trade program, enlist in the military, or volunteer at least 30 hours a week.
 Cadets are also expected to maintain contact with their mentor and the program placement staff.

 Participating states and territories

 The following is a list of states who participate in the Youth Challenge Program.
-Some states have multiple campuses; for example, Georgia has a YCA at both Ft.
-Stewart and Ft.
-Gordon, but both fall under the same state director.
+Some states have multiple campuses; for example, Georgia has a YCA at both Fort Stewart and Fort Gordon, but both fall under the same state director.